 - Official results of the GRE general test are required of all applicants.
 Princeton's GRE code is 2672; no departmental code is needed.
 Applicants should take the GRE before the application deadline, but historically we have received some score reports in time to be considered as part of an application even for tests taken in December.
 For more information about registering for the test, visit ETS.org.

-- English language test scores are required for all non-native English-speaking applicants unless they have received their bachelor's degree or a PhD. in its entirety in the United States, the United Kingdom, Ireland, Australia, New Zealand or Anglophone Canada.
+- English language test scores are required for all non-native English-speaking applicants unless they have studied a minimum of three years towards a bachelor's degree or a Ph.D. in the United States, the United Kingdom, Ireland, Australia, New Zealand or Anglophone Canada.
 Additional information about this Graduate School requirement is available on their site.

 For additional information about applying to the Wilson School, visit our Frequently Asked Questions.